flycheck/flycheck/README.md

 ### Checker selection

-- `M-x customize-variable flycheck-checkers`: A list of all checkers.
+- `M-x customize-variable RET flycheck-checkers`: A list of all checkers.
 The checkers are tried in the order of appearance in this list.
 The first checker that supports the current mode and whose executable exists is used.
 To change the preference of checkers, change their order in this list or remove entries